scorelab/Codelabz/README.md

 Then you have to generate a private key file for your service account.To get the key file go to this link and follow the instructions https://firebase.google.com/docs/admin/setup#initialize-sdk.

-Once you have obtaions the key create folder name as **'private'** in this folder **'CodeLabz/functions'**.Then copy and paste the key file in private folder.
+Once you have obtained the key, create a folder named as **'private'** in the directory **'CodeLabz/functions'**.
+Then copy and paste the key file in private folder.
 Rename the key file as **'cl-dev-pk.json'**

 After that change the database url to your project database url in **'CodeLabz/functions/auth.js'**